Posted on 24 Nov 2009 15:15

-Everybody from the elite Olympic athlete to the common gym rat believes that success depends on a certain amount of volume and intensity in the training regimen and that without it one is simply not training hard enough.
+Everybody from the elite Olympic athlete to the common gym rat believes that success depends on a certain amount of volume and intensity in the training regimen and that without it you are simply not training hard enough.

 So what I am saying is that there is a big psychosocial influence at work here.
 We let social conventions drive our individual training without any thought to whether the results will be better performance or worse.
 When we speak of attitudes, however, we fail to recognize that there is a point of contention between the models we use to write programs and the effect of an individual's attitude on their outcome.
 That is, these models DO NOT CONSIDER the contribution of the individual's disposition, as will be shown later.

 Mundane training affects us as well.
 Doing the same thing day in and day out with the same parameters is not conducive to an enthusiastic and positive outlook to training.

 We are so apt to blame trainees but once they adopt a program they have no one but themselves, much of the time.
 They don't have a supportive trainer or coach.
 Or an experienced buddy.
 If they seek out help on the internet they are invariably told to work harder or follow the directions.
 This is hardly helpful at all since, much of the time, to their mind they HAVE been working hard and they HAVE been following directions.